 - Conversions – All the previous steps are about finding the right audience, delivering the right message, and providing a product or service that fits just right.
 However, you should always keep in mind your ultimate goal is driving conversions.

 Businesses often get confused about the difference between Facebook ad formats and ad objectives, but they’re two different things.
 Ad objectives are about the action you want to optimize your ad for.
 The ad format is the design of your ad, and how the ad actually appears in the feed.

-Once you choose your ad objective, you’ll be asked to choose an appropriate ad format that will be the best medium for your objective.
+Once you choose your ad objective based on your B2B Facebook marketing strategy, you’ll be asked to choose an appropriate ad format that will be the best medium for your objective.